BerriAI/reliableGPT/README.md

 ```

 # Advanced Usage
+There's the default wrapper called `reliableGPT` - this handles errors thrown by individual queries.

+ReliableGPT 💪 also handles issues like rate-limiting.
+We have another class `RequestHandler` for this.

 ### Breakdown of params
+#### reliableGPT
 Here's everything you can pass to reliableGPT

 | Parameter | Type | Required/Optional | Description |